-On Wednesday, Federal officials apologized for their role in the World War II internment of the Unangan people.
+On Wednesday, federal officials apologized for their role in the World War II internment of the Unangax̂ people.

 Jim Kurth — acting director of the U.S. Fish and Wildlife Service — traveled to St. Paul Island to speak with survivors and descendants.

-“As much as we wish, we cannot take back the course of history,” Kurth said.
-“But what we can do now is heal together.
-We can work together.”
+"As much as we wish, we cannot take back the course of history," said Kurth.
+"But what we can do now is heal together.
+We can work together."

 Fish and Wildlife agents oversaw the internment of the people of the Pribilof Islands.
-They were sent to camps in southeast Alaska where many perished due to illness and starvation — after the Japanese bombed Dutch Harbor in 1942.
+They were sent to camps in southeast Alaska — where many died due to illness and starvation — after the Japanese bombed Dutch Harbor in 1942.

-In all, almost 900 Alaska Natives were evacuated from the Aleutian and Pribilof Islands.
+In all, almost 900 Unangax̂ people were evacuated from the Aleutian and Pribilof Islands.